japatt1205/japatt1205.github.io/index.md

 Jack Patten is a Program Manager at Microsoft

-Check back as this page is updated with more coding projects!
+Check back as I add more of my projects!

 # Projects